ampproject/amphtml/extensions/amp-story/amp-story.md

 Identifies that the AMP document is a story.

-##### related-articles [optional]
+##### bookend-config-src [optional]

 A URL endpoint that accepts GET requests and returns a JSON response with links to related and trending stories, to be shown on a screen at the end of the story.
 If omitted, the amp-story component renders a default UI for the end screen.
-See the [related-articles endpoint](#related-articles-json-endpoint) section below for the JSON response format.
+See the [bookend endpoint](#bookend-json-endpoint) section below for the JSON response format.

 ##### background-audio [optional]